-These 4-ingredient vegan pecan cookies are inspired by buttery and rich Pecan Sandies, except these are made without flour, butter, oil or refined sugar!
-Only 30 minutes to make a batch of these crisp-yet-chewy, totally delicious, healthier pecan sandies.
+These 4-ingredient vegan pecan sandies are inspired by buttery and rich Pecan Sandies cookies, except these are not only vegan, they're also gluten-free, grain-free, and made without butter, oil or refined sugar!
+Only 30 minutes to make a batch of these crisp-yet-chewy, totally delicious, healthy pecan sandies.

 As a kid I loved Keebler's Pecan Sandies.
 My mom didn't buy processed stuff like that, but my step-dad often brought them home, along with a container of Cool Whip for dipping.